ShawnYS-codemtl/productivity-dashboard/README.md

 - Gained experience with dynamic UI updates for recurring tasks, separate from one-off tasks.

 - Reinforced data persistence strategies for recurring data, including selectively resetting parts of stored objects.

+## Calendar / Event Scheduler Module
+### A dynamic monthly calendar that displays events, allows adding, editing, and deleting events, and provides an interactive mini-popup view for daily events.

+- DOM Manipulation & Dynamic Rendering – created calendar grid, weekday headers, and dynamically positioned elements for event dots and popups.

+- Event Handling – managed multiple click events on calendar cells, buttons, and popups, including stopping propagation for nested elements.

+- Date Handling & Filtering – parsed and normalized dates to handle timezones correctly, filtered events for “upcoming only,” and sorted events chronologically.

+- Form Management – implemented add/edit forms with prefilled data, reset functionality, and inline validation.

+- Mini Popup UI – designed a dynamic, position-aware popup that lists daily events and links to event details.

+- Draggable UI Elements – implemented draggable event form to improve usability on smaller screens.

+- Visual Cues & Indicators – added event dots on calendar days, highlighted the current day, and used active states for selected dates.

+- LocalStorage Persistence – stored events and reflected changes in the UI consistently.

+## Additional Insights:

+- Learned to handle conflicts between absolute positioning, transforms, and draggable elements.

+- Improved user experience with responsive popups and subtle visual indicators.